Velythyl/duckietown-internship-progress/README.md

 - [ ] Read recent RL paper https://arxiv.org/pdf/1811.12560.pdf

 # RL Cleanup:
+- [ ] Make a script to init the repo
+- [ ] Make a script to automatise submissions
+- [ ] Either make the training use less memory, or make it run on google collab, because right now it crashes at 15% of the way done [IN PROGRESS]

+# RPL Cleanup:
 Startpoint: https://docs.duckietown.org/DT19/AIDO/out/embodied_rpl.html

 - [x] Make a script to init the repo, so that the Jetson docker can do it too [https://github.com/Velythyl/challenge-aido_LF-baseline-RPL-duckietown/issues/1]